One man dead in Fort Worth shooting

 A Fort Worth man was found dead Saturday night on a street after police responded to a shooting call.

-The victim was identified as Ricardo Oliveros, 22, who was pronounced dead at 11:05 p.m., according to the Tarrant County medical examiner’s office website on Sunday.
-A ruling on his death was pending an autopsy.
+The victim, identified as Ricardo Oliveros, 22, was pronounced dead at 11:05 p.m., according to the Tarrant County medical examiner’s office website.
+Cause of his death is listed as multiple gunshot wounds.

-Oliveros’ body was found in the 300 block of N. Chandler Drive.
+Oliveros was found in the 300 block of North Chandler Drive, police said.

-One caller to 911 reported hearing four gunshots in the neighborhood, and then seeing an unknown person in the street, according to a preliminary police report.

-That person was later identified as Oliveros, according officials at the medical examiner’s office.

 Domingo Ramirez Jr.: 817-390-7763, @mingoramirezjr